AndrewMagerman/wizard-book-study/homework_planner/homework_discord.md

 Week 9 (Mutable data, vectors)

-- do labs for week 9
+- do labs for week 9 including book exercises 3.12
 - read the book Section 3.3.1–3
 - watch the lectures 24 & 25 & 26
 - read the course_notes for week 9